aoterodelaroza/acpdb/README.md

 (key) or `method.i` (integer ID).
 The file must have lines with the
 structure:
 ~~~
-atom  l  exp.r  maxcoef.r  property.s
+atom.s  l.s  exp.r  maxcoef.r  property.s
 ~~~
+where `atom.s` is the atomic symbol, `l.s` is the angular momentum label, `exp.r` is the exponent, and `maxcoef.r` is the maximum coefficient value.
 The last field (`property.s`) is optional.
 If it is present, apply the maxcoef only to that property.
 Otherwise, apply it to all properties that match the atom, angular momentum, and exponent.

 ### Deleting Data